 Recipe Suggestions of the Week

-Here is a light, easy-to-digest recipe that will keep you energized and nourished, providing you with some essential protein, fiber, vitamins and minerals.
+Here is a light, easy-to-digest recipe that will keep you energized and nourished by providing you with some essential protein, fiber, vitamins and minerals.
 This warm, nutrient-rich meal is perfect for the cooler months as it contains a handful of grounding root veggies and of course some warming digestive spices!
-This lentil soup recipe can be on its own or over a warm bowl of whole grains such as quinoa or brown rice.
+This lentil soup recipe can be enjoyed on its own or over a warm bowl of whole grains such as quinoa or brown rice.
 Click here for the full recipe!